MaineINBRE/IntroToTopHat2/README.md

  </kbd>
  </p>

+### Step One

-   1. Input sequences are aligned to the transcriptome for your reference genome (assuming you provided a GTF/GFF file).
+Input sequences are aligned to the transcriptome for your reference genome (assuming you provided a GTF/GFF file).
-     a.
 Sequences that align to the transcriptome are retained and translated to genomic coordinates.
-     b.
 Sequences that do not align skip ahead to step two.

+### Step Two:

-   2. Non-aligned sequences are broken into sub-fragments of *x* bases (where *x* is at least 25), and then these sub-fragments are aligned to the reference genome.
+Non-aligned sequences are broken into sub-fragments of *x* bases (where *x* is at least 25), and then these sub-fragments are aligned to the reference genome.
-     a.
 If two adjacent sub-fragments align to non-adjacent genomic locations, these are used to infer splice junctions.

 For even more information related to TopHat2 (and alignment in general), read [this](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-4-r36) and [this](https://insidedna.me/tutorials/view/tophat2-analysis-of-rna-expression-is).